DPDK/dpdk/doc/guides/nics/intel_vf.rst

         0000:0e:00.1

-    The command above creates two vfs for device 0000:02:00.0:
+    The mentioned steps above should result in two vfs for device 0000:02:00.0:

     .. code-block:: console